 In addition, you get a 400 ml polycarbonate container which can be fixed to the grind n store chutney jar to increase its capacity or as its name suggest to grind and store chutney, spice powders or masala.

 The mixer grinder has fairly good grinding efficiency.
-The chutney jar has a zig-zag edge that offers better grinding efficiency and the multipurpose jar has four prong blades in different lengths that help grind uniformly.
+The chutney jar has a zig-zag edge that offers better grinding efficiency and the multipurpose jar has four prong blades of different lengths that help grind uniformly.

 In our tests, we found the grinding efficiency of the mixer grinder to be absolutely great.
 It was able to grind all sorts of pastes, batter and such wet ingredients to a fine consistency.
 Even upon dry grinding spices like turmeric and garam masala, the results were quite good.